Export data

 Template

 The template exporter uses Jinja2 templates to generate custom output formats.
-It supports both file-based templates and pre-compiled Template objects, with automatic sandboxing for security when using file-based templates.
+It supports both file-based templates and source-based templates, with automatic sandboxing for security.

 For more details, check the documentation of TemplateExporter.